Much Les

 Much Les is an album by jazz pianist Les McCann, recorded in 1968, and was his first released, in 1969, on the Atlantic label.

 Reception

 AllMusic gives the album 5 stars stating "One of Les McCann's greatest albums, Much Les encapsulates much of what McCann did best in his early years, while adding a few novel embellishments – like a string section and Latin percussionists – that enhance his core sound.
 The results are winning, likable, and consistently engaging, making for an underrated classic. ...the program is nicely varied, and the richer, more expanded arrangements serve to highlight – not obscure – the McCann trio's command of the groove.
 That's what makes Much Les such an enjoyable, essential listen".

-"With These Hands" was issued as a single (b/w "With These Hands"), as Atlantic 45-2615, in March 1969.
+"With These Hands" was issued as a single (b/w "Burnin' Coal"), as Atlantic 45-2615, in March 1969.